 - Arrange for ground transportation

 - Supply three meals a day

 We promise to make sure that your experience with our organization is top-notch and that you are notified when the time comes to deploy and serve a community in need.
-If this is the right organization for you, all you need to do is pay annual membership dues of $35 and complete a membership application.
+If this is the right organization for you, all you need to do is complete a membership application.
 Once our team receives your information we walk you through the process of getting trained and becoming our next deployment ready team member.

 I couldn't have paid them enough money to do what they did.
 Because they came in and loved on families in our community by serving them.
 If I could say anything about Minuteman, it's that they know what it means to love your neighbor as yourself.